ibm-cloud-docs/citrix-netscaler-vpx/hsm-fips.md

 	```
 	{: screen}

-5. Confirm that FIPS mode is now enabled by once again using the command `hsm show`.
+5. Confirm that FIPS mode is now enabled once again using the command `hsm show`.

 	```sh
 	[jdoe1] lunash:>hsm show